ronen567/just-the-docs/docs/forward-propogation.md

 Forward Propogation is about the forwarding of the input data through the network.
 This is the network's prediction path.
 In this section we will introduce the development of the Feed Forward equations.

-$$
-\bar{x}
-$$

 Figure 1 illustrates a Neural Network.
 The data is forwarded through 15 densely interconnected Neurons.
 Each Neuron is structured as depicted on Figure 2.
-Figure 3 illustrates the same Neuron but in a
+Figure 3 illustrates the same Neuron but different form where the data input is arranged as a vector, and the 2 cascaded operators are arranged in 2 blocks.

  ### Figure 1: Neural Network